Entry of Christ into Jerusalem (van Dyck): Exhibition history

-From November 2012 to March 2013, this painting was on display at the Prado as part of an exhibit called "The Young van Dyck."
+From November 2012 to March 2013, this painting was on display at the Prado as part of an exhibit called "The Young van Dyck".
 Covering his output from ages 16 to 22, this exhibit collected some 90 artworks from when he resided in Antwerp.
 This tally included 30 large, ambitious artworks like Entry of Christ into Jerusalem.
 This particular work, though, was noted as one of his most experimental, as the young artist sought to heighten the visual impact of his works.

 Acquisition

 Entry of Christ into Jerusalem was purchased by Mr. and Mrs. Herman C. Krannert in 1958 as a gift for the Herron School of Art, which later evolved, in part, into the IMA.
-It is currently on view in the William C. Griffith Jr. and Carolyn C. Griffith Gallery and has the accession number 58.3.
+It is now in the William C. Griffith Jr. and Carolyn C. Griffith Gallery and has the accession number 58.3.